prasannavl/http-micro/README.md

 ### Highlights

-- Written in and works with Typescipt
+- Written in and works with Typescipt.
 - No monkey-patching Node's http module or any other module.
 - Koa-like contexts that can be generically typed in TS.
 - Promises for all middleware.
 - Provides middleware chaining and composition over core `http` module.
-- Extremely small code-base.
-- Sane error handling with promises, unlike Koa.
+- Awaitable `next` middlewares.
+So, parent middleware has complete control over the execution of the next middleware.
+- Just use `async/await` and wrap in `try-catch` for error handling.
+No special quirks or ugly special-case callbacks like Express.
 - High performance (Combined with bluebird promises, performance is on par with node's raw http module).
+- Small code-base.

 ### Example